barbeau/GeocoderDemo/README.md

 **What I see:**

-When running the Geocoder with the bounding box, the same set of very generic results are always shown no matter what you enter in the search box.
+When running the Geocoder with the bounding box, the same small set of very generic results are always shown no matter what you enter in the search box.

 **Expected behavior:**